bmsherman/topology/README.md

 - PDF.v : (Very incomplete) characterization of PDFs of measures relative to more standard measures

-- Iso.v : Definition of isomorphisms (bijections)
+### Types/

-- Finite.v : Definition and characterization of finite types
+Facts about types.
+In particular, facts about isomorphisms/equivalences of types, and characterization of finite types.

-- Frame.v : Work in progress; attempting to develop notions of topology so that measures need only be defined for open sets
+### FormTop/ (Old)

+Definitions of formal topology, but computationally relevant parts were hidden in Prop.

 ### Old
 - Prob.v, Prob2.v, Prob3.v : these files are old.
 They were three different